ietf-wg-cellar/matroska-specification/tagging.md

 given file.
 For example, in an audio file with one song you could have information about the album it comes from the CD set even if it's not found in the file.

-For applications to know the kind of information (e.g. "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetTypeValue` values and `TargetType` names.
+For applications to know the kind of information (e.g., "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetTypeValue` values and `TargetType` names.
 That also means the same tag name can have different meanings depending on its `TargetTypeValue`, otherwise we would end up with 7 "TITLE_" tag names.